jstonge/work-with-us-canvas/static/Data auditability.md

-Possible to test the result of every task, where the test is often done in a different computer language and by a different analyst.
+Auditability: Possible to test the result of every task, where the test is often done in a different computer language and by a different analyst.

 #### Refs